-- 1 Based on average shares outstanding for the period. - 2 Recognition of net investment income (loss) by the Fund is affected by the timing of the declaration of dividends by the underlying investment companies in which the Fund invested.
+(c) Recognition of net investment income (loss) by the Fund is affected by the timing of the declaration of dividends by the underlying investment companies in which the Fund invests.

-- 3 Total returns would have been lower had expenses not been waived by the Advisor.
-Returns shown do not reflect the deduction of taxes that a shareholder would pay on Fund distributions or the redemption of Fund shares. - 4 Effective December 31, 2017, the Expense Limitation changed from 1.70% to 1.38% (exclusive of interest, taxes, brokerage commissions, extraordinary expenses, Acquired Fund Fees and Expenses and payments, if any, under the Rule 12b-1 Plan). - 5 Does not include expenses of investment companies in which the Fund invests.
+(d) Total returns would have been lower had expenses not been waived by the Advisor.
+Returns shown do not reflect the deduction of taxes that a shareholder would pay on Fund distributions or the redemption of Fund shares.

+(e) Does not include expenses of the investment companies in which the Fund invests.